yomerrallo/thecastedkinweb/_world_codex/energies-materials/ky/forms-of-ky.md

 ## Fluid Ky

 ### ✧ State:
-- Warm, luminous, viscous — visible only in death or during ritual extraction.
 - Found in **living Kynari**, Ky-infused fauna, and certain shrines.
+- Warm, luminous, and slow-flowing — visible beneath the skin of the living, especially along the forehead channel, where it naturally accumulates and pulses with experience.

 ### ✧ Characteristics:
 - Highly volatile and **resonant to emotion**.